jenkinsci/google-kubernetes-engine-plugin/docs/IntegrationTest.md

 instance.

-1. Follow the instructions at [Source Build Installation](SourceBuildInstallation.md) to upload the plugin that you will be testing.
+1. Follow the instructions at [Source Build Installation](SourceBuildInstallation.md) to upload the plugin build that you will be testing.

 1. From the main jenkins page click **New Item**, then enter a name and choose **Freestyle project**.

 1. Under **Source Code Management**, select Git and enter this repository: https://github.com/jenkinsci/google-kubernetes-engine-plugin.git

 1. Follow the instructions at
 [GKE Build Step Configuration](Home.md#google-kubernetes-engine-build-step-configuration) to test.
-Enter `docs/resources/manifest.yaml` in the Kubernetes Manifests field.
+Enter [`docs/resources/manifest.yaml`](resources/manifest.yaml) in the Kubernetes Manifests field.